-The tantric tradition places great importance on sexual energy, more than possibly any other spiritual path.
+The tantric tradition places great importance on sexual energy, even more any other spiritual path.
 It’s beyond doubt that this truly is a powerful and overwhelming force.
 Just see how much space sexuality occupies in people’s lives, how much it affects their daily existence.

 Tantra teaches us to use all the energies at our disposal for spiritual evolution.
-The body then becomes sacred, a vehicle with enough power to drive transformation in the deeper layers of our being, all the way to our very soul.
+The body then becomes sacred, a vehicle with enough power to drive transformation in deeper layers of our being.
+Leading all the way to our very soul.
 In this perspective, the body becomes a temple and the genitals are nothing less than a sacred altar.

-This is especially true for women who have lived through sexual abuse and come to my seminars with their self-worth in tatters, weighed down by disgust for everything related to their vagina that has been violated.
-For these women, discovering that there are men who are ready to bow before their yoni as in front of an altar is indeed a great healing.
+This is especially true for women who have lived through sexual abuse and come to my seminars with their self-worth in tatters.
+Weighed down by disgust for everything related to their vagina that has been violated.
+For these women, discovering that there are men who are ready to bow before their yoni in front of an altar is indeed great healing.
 From this more “human” floor, however, we can take the elevator up towards that metaphysical and esoteric vision that lies behind the tantric reverence for the yoni.

-In tantra, the yoni becomes the symbol of the feminine in her essence.
+In tantra, the yoni symbolizes the feminine in her essence.
 It is the space where Shakti dwells.
-All of tantra revolves exactly around this, the attraction between Shiva—the archetype of masculine energy, who represents consciousness: immobile, eternal and immutable—and Shakti, the archetype of feminine energy, representing everything in the manifest universe in which we live and of which we are a part, which is by its nature changing, always in motion.
+All of tantra revolves exactly around this, the attraction between Shiva—the archetype of masculine energy, who represents consciousness: immobile, eternal, and immutable—and Shakti, the archetype of feminine energy, representing everything in the manifest universe in which we live and of which we are a part, which is by its nature changing, always in motion.

-The sacred form of the yoni therefore is a cosmic vagina from which the entire Universe was born!
-Imagine being able to transfigure your body, or the body of your partner, seeing between your legs not only a vagina made of flesh but a portal to an infinite source of universal energy.
+The sacred form of the yoni, therefore, is a cosmic vagina from which the entire Universe was born!
+Imagine being able to transfigure your body or the body of your partner!
+Seeing between your legs is not only a vagina made of flesh but a portal to an infinite source of universal energy.
 It could be really different to make love from this perspective, don’t you think?
 In fact, if you think about it, it is precisely through the yoni that a woman can open herself to that experience of total dissolution that is orgasm.

 Attention, with this we are opening the door to the true essence of tantra!